Hydration Strategies for Strongman

 Hydration Before Training

-• Starting sessions fully hydrated
+• Starting your sessions fully hydrated

 • Supporting cardiovascular efficiency